Getting error code 229 on your Lennox® furnace?

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and be more efficient.
-These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.
+Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and use less energy.
+These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.

-Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds later.
+Your low pressure switch may not be functioning properly if your furnace inducer motor begins in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds later.

 You may see fast flashes or an alternating slow flash as it tells you a fault code.